 What if I think my child needs more help than the school can provide?
+What happens if I am worried about my child?

 Only a very small percentage of children with SEND need an Educational Health Care Plan (EHCP) in order to get the right support and provision.
 An EHCP brings your child's education, health and social care needs into a single legal document.
 It will describe what outcomes we all want for your child, what support is needed to achieve these, who will provide the support and when it will be provided.